 From Balsam Grove to Brevard, we’ve recently added over 100 scrapbooks documenting communities and organizations in Transylvania County.
-These scrapbooks were scanned by the Transylvania County Public Library, which forwarded the scans to us for DigitalNC.
+These scrapbooks were scanned by the Transylvania County Library, which forwarded the scans to us for DigitalNC.
 They represent a number of organizations, many focused on community development.

 - Community Development Club of Balsam Grove [1954-2011]